jarulsamy/SimmerTheToads/Status/status3.md

 ### Frontend

-- Rest API allows us to communicate between the frontend and backend.
 - Website has pages, is viable, and is prettier!
 - Frontend can take in songs then pass them to backend.
-- API endpoints exist for all frontend components
+- API endpoints exist for MVP frontend components (playlist metadata, simmering actions, etc).
 - Frontend can talk to backend - API service!
-- UI libraries have been selected!
+- UI libraries have been selected (Google's Material UI)!

 ### Backend

 - We have a working sorting algorithm!
-   - Agglomerative clustering is used to handle data.
-All songs are treated as individual clusters, and are continually merged into bigger clusters until all points are sorted.
-   - We preprocess data by analysing Spotify's metadata on each song and cutting out all feaures below a 70% confidence level.
+  - We preprocess data by analyzing Spotify's metadata on each song and cutting out all features below a 70% confidence level.
 This has allowed us to achieve significantly more accurate results, and reduce the amount of data we have to handle.
-   - Data is encorded with numbers as ordinal values - i.e. artists are now treated as numbers
-   - All of this is minmaxed and scaled for robustness.
+All of this is scaled for robustness.
+  - Categorical features (artists, genre, etc) are encoded as ordinal values.
+  - Time series data is averaged into sections and encoded as several columns of ordinal values.
+  - Agglomerative clustering is used to cluster data.
+All songs are treated as individual clusters and are continually merged into bigger clusters until all points are sorted.
+  - Tracks within clusters are ordered by computing an euclidean distance matrix for all the track features and calculating the minimum length tour (TSP).

 # Successes

 - MVP is done!
 We can now focus on adding more flavourful features.
 - Our algorithm works + we're successfully sorting playlists.
 - Our website works and looks decent.
 - Backend/Frontend/Spotify passing works, so playlists can successfully be loaded from Spotify to the frontend, sorted in the backend, and passed back to Spotify.

 # Challenges